We get a lot of queries about whether you need the latest DDR4 RAM or even if the DDR3 is sufficient for a high-end gaming PC.

 Concluding Thoughts: DDR4 VS DDR3 RAM Should I Buy DDR4 for Gaming PC

 The crux of the matter is that gains from the DDR4 memory are not substantial for gaming.
 The gain of 2-3 FPS in games while comparing the DDR3 Vs DDR4 is not really significant.

 Having said that, DDR4 is the current generation Ram and most of the motherboards and processors have support for it only.
 Besides, if you are buying a new PC it is essential to have DDR4 Ram.
 You may not see a major difference in terms of FPS but other tasks can get a speed bump by using a low latency high-speed, DDR4 Ram.

 Also, We did a review of the Review G Skills DDR4 3200 MHz RAM TridentZ: How Fast?
-In this review we have also done some benchmarks that shows how gaming performance varies with the RAM clock speed.
+In this review, we have also done some benchmarks that show how gaming performance varies with the RAM clock speed.
 You may find it useful.